 - c.
 CMS Portal user (who belongs to an organisation and who is not an organisational administrator or self-represented party).

-- 39) In addition to all other sections of this Agreement, sections 39) to 47) apply to you if you are an organisational administrator for an organisation.
+- 41) In addition to all other clauses of this Agreement, clauses 41) to 49) apply to you if you are an organisational administrator for an organisation.

 - b. adding a user directly into the CMS Portal;